OXYOPIA; An extremely heightened acuteness of the eyesight resulting from increased sensibility of the retina.

-In his first solo exhibition, Oliver presents a series of artworks that trace a specific understanding the artist has of oxyopia.
+In his first solo exhibition, Oliver presents a series of artworks that trace the specific understanding he has of oxyopia.
 Oxyopia is defined as “an extremely heightened acuteness of the eyesight, resulting from increased sensibility of the retina”.
-Oliver relates this to an environment where paint combines with light and sound to create a systematically womb-like and immersive experience in the upper hall.
+Oliver relates this to an environment where ink combines visuals and sound to create a womb-like, immersive experience in the upper hall.

 “It is an honour for me to exhibit in this beautiful and iconic building located within a fairy-tale park”.